Karna1014/KCTracker/README.md

 # KCTracker

-An exercise app that tracks your chosen exercises on a weekly basis and logs them by day.

 ## Description:

+A fitness app that allows the user to view, create, and track daily workouts.
+The user is able to log multiple exercises in a given day and also go back and update the workout.
+The user is able to track the name, type, weight, sets, reps and duration of each exercise.
+Cardiovascular exercises show the distance traveled in miles.

 This App utilizes MongoDB/Mongoose and uses Robo3T(open source-MongoDB GUI) along with Express for routing.

  ## Table of Contents: